Lake County Calendar of Events - Chronicle Media

 Free

-See contemporary country band Mason Rivers perform in this session of the Deerfield Park District’s Summer Sampler Concert series.
+See Out of Storage play rock-n-roll favorites from the 1960s through the ‘90s in this session of the Deerfield Park District’s Summer Sampler Concert Series.
 Food and beverages will be available for purchase.
 For more information, call (847) 945-0650 or visit www.deerfieldparks.org.

 Free